If yours is a B2B business and you’re not yet using social media, here are some reasons you should be talking about b2b social networks.

 Post-behind-the-scenes photos and videos.
 Highlight company news and product launches.

-You have to be creative in creating content that humanises your brand.
+Be creative in creating content that humanises your brand.

-As mentioned above, your Instagram account is an excellent place for B2B brands to showcase their employees and brand culture.
+As mentioned above, your account is an excellent place for B2B brands to showcase their employees and brand culture.

 With Instagram, your focus should be on storytelling instead of marketing.